Artist Stories

 John Singer Sargent, In a Levantine Port, c.
 1905-1906, translucent watercolor and touches of opaque watercolor with graphite underdrawing, Brooklyn Museum, New York, NY, USA.

-His complex compositional choices were equally unexpected, employing unusual viewpoints and cropping like that associated with the Impressionists.
-Although they seem random, as viewpoints often can be during travel, they are anything but accidental.
-Despite loving to paint en plein air, which requires a decisiveness Sargent excelled in, he was not casual about any aspect of his art.
 The artist also used graphite pencil or charcoal to add details and reinforce forms, and he often left strategic areas of blank paper.
-Just as in his oil paintings, some areas are highly detailed and tightly composed, while others are given only the most cursory treatment.
-Which areas of the subject are given which treatment may be rather surprising.
+Just as in his oil paintings, some places are highly detailed and tightly composed, while others are given only the most cursory treatment.
+It may be rather surprising which areas of the subject are given which treatment.

 International Subject Matter